MGardier/addition-master/README.md

 ## 🎯 Project Objective

-The goal of **Addition-Master™️** is to provide a quick and easy way to perform arithmetic calculations in the command line.
+The goal of **Operation-Master™️** is to provide a quick and easy way to perform arithmetic calculations in the command line.
 You choose an operation, input two numbers, and instantly get the result, with built-in error handling for common issues like division by zero.

 ## ⚙️ Features